okta/okta-mobile-swift/Sources/OktaOAuth2/OktaOAuth2.docc/OktaOAuth2.md

 * Customize the sign in workflow for WebAuthenticationUI-based applications, through the use of an ``AuthorizationCodeFlowDelegate``.
 * Implement your own browser-based sign in workflow directly using ``AuthorizationCodeFlow``.
-* Sign users in using headless or non-browser-based workflows, such as Device SSO, Device Authentication, ID Token Exchange, etc.
+* Sign users in using headless or non-browser-based workflows, such as Device SSO, Device Authentication, Resource Owner (aka Username/Password sign on), etc.
 * Customize outbound network requests through the use of the ``OktaOAuth2`` API delegate.

 ## Topics